Dans la main d'un magicien: Background

-The Peanut Butter Solution / Opération beurre de pinottes soundtrack album includes both versions as well as two other Dion recordings: "La ballade de Michel" and its English-language counterpart "Michael's Song".
-Neither the French or English version of the song were included on any of Dion's albums.
+The soundtrack album The Peanut Butter Solution / Opération beurre de pinottes includes both versions of the song, as well as two other Dion recordings: "La ballade de Michel" and its English-language counterpart "Michael's Song".
+Neither the French nor the English version of "Dans la main d'un magicien" was included on any of Dion's albums.

-The track was made officially available on a CD for the first time in September 2006.
-It was included on a special bonus disc bundled with Volume 1 of the Contes pour tous DVD box set, only available through Imavision's web site.
+The track became officially available on CD for the first time in September 2006, included on a bonus disc packaged with Volume 1 of the Contes pour tous DVD box set, sold exclusively through Imavision's website.

-In November 2014, "Dans la main d'un magicien" and "Listen to the Magic Man" were released digitally around the world.
+In November 2014, "Dans la main d'un magicien" and "Listen to the Magic Man" were released digitally worldwide.